tagnja/blog/source/draft/java-static-and-dynamic-proxy.md

 ## How to User Proxy

-There are commonly three ways to implement the proxy pattern in Java: static proxy, JDK dynamic proxy, and CGLIB dynamic proxy.
+There are commonly three ways to implement the proxy pattern in Java: static proxy, JDK dynamic proxy, and CGlib dynamic proxy.

 ### Static Proxy